The undeniable link between weather disasters and climate change

 2020 has also been hot.
 During one of the Northern Hemisphere’s warmest winters on record, the Great Lakes never froze, Russian officials in Moscow had to import fake snow for the holidays, and the fire season in parched California began months ahead of schedule.
 Temperatures soared in the Siberian Arctic, melting permafrost and fueling devastating, carbon-spewing fires.
 In Baghdad, where the mercury hit an unprecedented 125 degrees Fahrenheit in July, vegetation withered and metal door handles burned to the touch.
 Heat waves have smashed records from Phoenix to Hong Kong.
-Earth overall is on track to have its second hottest year on record.
+Earth overall is on track to have its second-hottest year on record.

 But how do scientists know this year’s weather disasters are linked to climate?